jyek/finance-ai-analyst/README.md

 # [WIP] AI Finance Analyst

-An experimental AI finance analyst that runs in your terminal and works within Google Drive, Sheets and Docs alongside you.
-It can do budget vs. actual analysis, plotting charts to understand trends and anomalies, and identify financial insights.
+An AI finance analyst that runs in your terminal and works in Google Sheets and Docs alongside you.

 ## Features